awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 + Use command\-line parameters with the `cdk bootstrap` command\.
 This lets you modify a few aspects of the template\.
 + Modify the default bootstrap template and deploy it yourself\.
 This gives you unlimited control over the bootstrap resources\.

-The following command\-line options, when used with CDK Toolkit's cdk bootstrap, provide commonly\-needed adjustments to the bootstrapping template\.\.
+The following command\-line options, when used with CDK Toolkit's cdk bootstrap, provide commonly\-needed adjustments to the bootstrapping template\.
 +  \-\-bootstrap\-bucket\-name overrides the name of the Amazon S3 bucket\.
 May require changes to your CDK app \(see [Stack synthesizers](#bootstrapping-synthesizers)\)\.
 + \-\-bootstrap\-kms\-key\-id overrides the AWS KMS key used to encrypt the S3 bucket\.
 + \-\-tags adds one or more AWS CloudFormation tags to the bootstrap stack\.